German atrocities committed against Soviet prisoners of war: Planning and legal basis

+Wehrmacht soldiers with a captured Russian female soldier (derogatorily referred to as a Flintenweib), Russia, 1942.

 Before World War II, the treatment of prisoners of war had occupied a central role in the codification of the law of war and detailed guidelines were laid down in the 1907 Hague Convention.
 Germany was a signatory of the 1929 Geneva Convention on Prisoners of War, and generally adhered to it with non-Soviet prisoners.
 These laws were covered in Germany's military education, and there was no legal ambiguity that could be exploited to justify its actions.
 Unlike Germany, the Soviet Union was not a signatory of either convention; its offer to abide by the Hague Convention's provisions regarding prisoners of war if the German army did likewise was rejected by Adolf Hitler several weeks after the start of the war.
 The OKW said that the Geneva Convention did not apply to Soviet prisoners of war, but suggested that it be the basis of planning.
 Law and morality played (at best) a minor role in this planning, in contrast to the demand for labor and military expediency.
 On 30 March 1941, Hitler said privately that "we must distance ourselves from the standpoint of soldierly comradeship" and fight a "war of extermination" because Red Army soldiers were "no comrade" of Germans.
 No one present raised any objection.
 Although some in the military opposed the mass deaths of prisoners in 1941 on utilitarian grounds, Abwehr officer Helmuth James Graf von Moltke was one of the few who favored treating Soviet prisoners according to the law.

 There is still disagreement between historians as to the role of ideological versus logistical factors in explaining the mass deaths of prisoners in 1941.
 Anti-Bolshevism, antisemitism, and racism are often cited as the main reasons behind the mass death of prisoners as part of the planned racial restructuring of Germany's empire, but the situation of prisoners of war was also a consequence of the inability to satisfy conflicting demands for security, food, and labor.
 Although the 3 million Soviet prisoners captured was fewer than expected by the German military, little planning had been done for housing and feeding them.
 The deaths have been attributed to murderous neglect, or a logistical failure that interrupted German planners' intent to use the prisoners as a labor reserve.